-My journey to becoming a Nutritional Therapy Practitioner began many years ago while on a mission to find a solution for my own health struggles.
+My journey to becoming a Functional Nutritional Therapy Practitioner began many years ago while on a mission to find a solution for my own health struggles.

 about the age of 12.